MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Disable-ADOptionalFeature.md

 ### -PassThru

-Returns an object representing the item with which you are working.
+Returns an object representing the item with which you're working.
 By default, this cmdlet does not generate any output.

 ```yaml